JimGrange/trimr/cran-comments.md

 * "Jolicoeur (7:19)" - This is a name, and is spelled correctly.
 * "Selst (7:9)" - This is a name, and is spelled correctly.

-There was also one further comment worth mention:

-* "The Description field should not start with the package name": The DESCRIPTION starts with "This package...", so source of this comment is unclear.